danwing/cidfi/draft-wing-cidfi.md

 CNE:
 : CIDFI-aware Network Element, a network element that supports this CIDFI specification.
 This is typically a router.

+Differentiated service:
+: Refers to a differentiated processing that can be provided to a flow (or specific packets within a flow) by a network, client, or server.
+: Examples of differentiated service are: prioritization, adaptive transmission, or traffic steering.

 ## Notations